EXCLUSIVE: ICE cancels ‘Tools of Tolerance’ training to meet Trump’s ban on ‘anti-American’ programs

 But the source said the incident was later determined to be a hoax.

-The racial justice training, however, remained, until Mr. Trump’s executive order sparked a rethink.
+The racial justice training remained, however, until Mr. Trump’s executive order sparked a rethink.

 Irked by the aftermath of racial justice riots this summer, the president on Sept.
 22 said the government shouldn’t be supporting programs that view the U.S. as “irredeemably racist and sexist.”